arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/custom-container/content.md

 git clone https://source.foundries.io/factories/YOUR_FACTORY/containers.git -b devel
 ```

 Put the "x8-custom-test" folder in the repository and push it with git.
+When you have put the folder into the git folder, use `git status` to see the changes made to the folder, it will show the unadded changes in red, then use `git add` to add the changes you want to your git commit.
+Then use `git commit` and `git push` to finaly push the changes to the repo.
 If you push the commit to "containers.git" a new target will automatically build on your FoundriesFactory, you can inspect it in the "Targets" page.

 ### Building and Running the Container